 This seminar course is a periodic supplement to the existing curriculum, allowing for timely and relevant topics or issues that are not fully covered in existing courses.
 Topics can be practices or theories related to the making of art and design or the education of such.

-<<dti>>> Design Studio (3) ART 4424
+ART 4424 Design Studio (3)